 The expected goal of pricing policy is to maximize long-term earnings.
-While this is a simple statement, it is a difficult problem complicated by uncertainties, competitors, multiple products, and segments.
-The core issue, however, is always the customer demand—how your products or services will be purchased compared to a set of competing alternatives at various prices.
-The measured customer demand should be the critical driving concept for any pragmatic approach to setting price.
+While this is a simple concept, it is a difficult problem complicated by uncertainties, competitors, multiple products, and segments.
+The core issue, however, is always the customer demand—how often your products or services will be purchased compared to a set of competing alternatives at various prices.
+The measured customer demand should be the critical driving factor for any pragmatic approach to setting price.

 The Optimum Price

-From a practical perspective, the starting point for pricing should be the “optimum price”—the price that maximizes the short-term earnings given that competitive prices remain constant.
+From a practical perspective, the starting point for pricing should be the optimum price—the price that maximizes short-term earnings, assuming that competitors’ prices remain constant.
 With knowledge of the market price sensitivity and the marginal costs, potential earnings are computed.
-As shown in the graph below, the blue line is the expected share at a defined price assuming that the other prices remain constant.
+As shown in the graph below, the blue line is the expected share at a defined price, assuming that the other prices remain constant.
 The green line represents the earnings as a percent of the maximum earnings over the same price range.
-The maximum point is the “optimum price.”
+The maximum point is the optimum price.
 Having both the share and earnings allows the business team to estimate the cost in earnings of increasing share.

-There are four steps to determine the “best price” and successfully implement a price change:
+There are four steps to determine the optimum price and successfully implement a price change:

 1. Identify the structure of the business.
 This involves specifying the competitive set, the relative manufacturing and marketing costs, relevant market segments, and the key value elements.
 The business will need to define product life cycle change, value structure (brand and performance), and competitive brand positioning.